 minor inconvenience, there are no significant

-risks for miners.
+risks for contributors.
 TRACE is not pay-to-play.
 Even

 the open-source data collection equipment can be